Frequently Asked Questions:

 Q: Where are games played?
 Do we have to travel?

 A: We will attempt to schedule about half of each teams’ games at home (Redwood Middle School).
-The away games can be scheduled within the Greater North Bay area and beyond (ex: East Bay, Sacramento, Peninsula, etc.)
+Most away games are in the wine country - as far south as Novato and as far north as Santa Rosa.
+Rarely, games can be scheduled within the Greater North Bay area and beyond (ex: East Bay, Sacramento, Peninsula, etc.)

 Q: What kind of equipment do I need?